 Methadone withdrawal symptoms vary in terms of duration and severity.
 Regardless of an individual’s symptoms, detoxing from methadone may seem virtually impossible at times.

-Fortunately, ibogaine treatment for methadone addiction is now available.
+Fortunately, ibogaine therapy for methadone addiction is now available.
 Ibogaine has been shown to help methadone addicts effectively detox from methadone and lower their risk of a relapse.
 Therefore, an ibogaine treatment may prove to be an ideal first step to help a person address his or her methadone addiction.